API Reference

 Arguments

-• forecast_dates: A vector of dates for which to generate forecasts.
+• forecast_dates: Vector or range of dates to predict.

 Returns